nboldhq/docs/src/api/rate-limits.md

 ## What happens when your is exceeding a limit?

-When a threshold is exceeded, SalesTim API limits any further requests from that client for a period of time.
-When throttling occurs, SalesTim API returns HTTP status code 429 (Too many requests), and the requests fail.
+When a threshold is exceeded, nBold API limits any further requests from that client for a period of time.
+When throttling occurs, nBold API returns HTTP status code 429 (Too many requests), and the requests fail.

 See the [Throttling Guidance](/api/throttling) article to understand how to properly handle throttled requests.